monoditrium/Github-repo-search/README.md

 # To run the program:

-1.Open the program in command prompt
+Open the program in command prompt

-2.use the cd command to change the command prompt directory to where the program is
+use the cd command to change the command prompt directory to where the program is

-3.type python githubRepo.py to run the program
+type python githubRepo.py to run the program

+type the keyword with spaces in between e.g python mongodb

-4.the program will output into a csv file in the same directory
+the program will output into a csv file in the same directory

-5.the output file is called github_Repo_Output.csv
+the output file is called github_Repo_Output.csv

 Generating Tokens: